mte-iisc/materials-iisc/_pages/opportunities.md

 Following are a list of open positions available at the Department of Materials Engineering.

 ### PSPM group, Materials Engineering, IISc
 Our group invites applications for a post-doctoral position to work on fatigue and creep of titanium alloys for a minimum of 6 months and extendable to 2 years.
 The candidate must have experience in testing for mechanical behaviour, hands-on experience with SEM/EBSD and interpretation of EBSD data.
 Experience with transmission electron microscopy and digital image correlation is desirable.
-Candidates may also apply immediately after submitting their thesis.
+Candidates may also apply immediately after submitting their thesis.<br>

-Prof. Dipankar Banerjee
+Prof. Dipankar Banerjee<br>
-C207, Materials Engineering
+C207, Materials Engineering<br>
-Indian Institute of Science
+Indian Institute of Science<br>
-Bangalore 560012
+Bangalore 560012<br>
-dbanerjee@iisc.ac.in
+dbanerjee@iisc.ac.in<br>

 ### Extreme Environment Materials Group (https://sites.google.com/view/ankurskchauhan) in the department of Materials Engineering at IISc, Bengaluru, is looking for a Project Associate to work on a project titled "Creep in novel alloys".